Remote Couples Therapy: Strengthening Relationships And Mental Health

 Online Therapy and Licensed Therapists for Mental Health and Relationship Support

-One online platform, BetterHelp, connects individuals and couples with licensed therapists who may specialize in relationship therapy.
-The platform uses a thorough matching process that pairs clients with a therapist best suited to manage their specific needs.
-As a result, couples may be able to effectively work through relationship challenges with an online therapy platform.
+One online platform, BetterHelp, connects individuals and couples with licensed therapists who may specialize in helping people improve their romantic relationships.
+The platform uses a thorough matching process that pairs clients with a couples counselor or marriage therapist best suited to manage their specific needs and shared goals for therapy.
+All therapists on BetterHelp hold at least a master’s degree and three years of clinical experience.
+With the right fit, couples may be able to effectively work through relationship challenges and arrive at a deeper understanding of one another with an online therapy platform.

 Takeaway